 An independent insurance agent can be your knight in shining armor when it comes to short-term disability insurance.
 When you feel like it's hopeless to find the right kind of coverage at the right price, they gallop in with coverage options that all fit right in your budget.

-Your independent insurance agent will bring a number of different short-term disability quotes to the table based on all your wants and needs and help guide you to the right options based on their experience and expertise.
+Your independent insurance agent will bring a number of different short-term disability quotes to the table based on your wants and needs and will help guide you to the right options based on their experience and expertise.